 Then I found the Complete Works of Shakespeare Online.
 I typed up the list from the shelves of the A.C.T. library and converted it to html, inserting links to each particular Play/Act/Scene.

 I later (much later, and with some help from Aimée Bruneau) completed the index to include every piece of text viable for audition, performance, classwork and/or workshop.

-In March of 2006 I was contacted by Tee Quillin of The Inexplicable Dumb Show (formerly "Mirror Up To Nature") with an offer of partnership between our sites.
+In March of 2006 I was contacted by Tee Quillin, with an offer of partnership between our sites.
 Tee provided the addition of PDFs of each monologue for easy printing.
 The PDfs are double-spaced for scansion and transcription.

 In March of 2010 my old friend Brandon Faloona offerred to greatly improve this site with his Ruby on Rails skills.
 This incredibly kind offer led to the great search functionality and the ability to display and hide monologues within the page.
 A fun bit of trivia: Brandon and I first met in 1986 while working on a college production of Hamlet.
 The first production of a Shakespeare play either of us ever performed in.